bcgsc/mavis/docs/source/development.rst

     source venv/bin/activate
     pip install -r requirements.txt

 then if new modules/dependencies are required, they can be installed to the virtual python.
-Before commiting regenerate the requirements.txt file using pip
+Before committing regenerate the requirements.txt file using pip

 .. code-block:: bash